gautampadiyar/java-mini-project/README.md

 If using netbeans/eclipse (any non gradle based system)
 - Download the latest "gson-x.x.x.jar" from http://search.maven.org/#artifactdetails%7Ccom.google.code.gson%7Cgson%7C2.8.2%7C
+- Right click on Libraries and choose the location where you have downloaded the jar file

 If using Android Studio (any gradle based system)
 - Add the following to your build.gradle